My desire to indulge in some yoga came out after I witnessed the perfect family in India.

 But instead, I sat hunched over and watched in disgust as Sonny spat on his Mozie bites.

-I could feel the boy with the matted hair looking at me.
+I can feel the boy with the matted hair looking at me.
 Judging me.
 Staring at me.
 I’m sure I heard him say:

 “I have x-ray vision and I can see the rotting flesh of chicken and rum in your bulging stomach.
 I can count twenty-three lines on your forehead, and I know my seventeen times table.
 And my mama never, ever says ‘oh piss off under her breath’.